Faculty Senate Bylaws

 Article VII: Committees

 Section 1.
-A Senate member shall be appointed by the President to membership on each standing college-wide committee and to the Seminole State College Foundation.
-These members shall report on committee activities to the Senate and report Senate concerns to the college-wide committee.
+A faculty member shall be appointed by the President in consultation with the Vice President of Academic affairs to membership on the Seminole State College Foundation Board.
+The appointee shall report on committee activities to the Senate.

 Section 2.
 An Elections Committee shall be composed of Senate members selected by the Senate according to the Elections Process adopted by the Senate.
 The committee shall supervise and conduct the elections of members-at-large and officers as prescribed in the Elections Process.
 The President of the Senate may not serve as a member of the committee.

-An Election Committee, consisting of at least three Senate members, shall be elected by the Faculty Senate at its February meeting each year.
+An Election Committee consisting of no more than three Senate members shall be elected by the Faculty Senate at its first Term I meeting each year.
 Nominations of Senate members to serve on the Committee shall be from the floor.
 In accepting membership on the committee, each member of the committee agrees that he or she shall not be eligible for election as one of the officers of the Faculty Senate for the following term.
 Members of the Election Committee need not be members of the Senate the academic year following the elections; they do need to be members of the Senate during the nominating and electing process.

 - In planning the timetable for the election of Faculty Senate officers, the Committee shall stay within the requirements specified in the Senate bylaws of conducting officer elections within the last three weeks of Term II (Spring).